Mr. Paul Gilbert

-For a decade, Gilbert has been the Executive Director of NOVA Parks (Northern Virginia Regional Park Authority) a destination park agency with operations in three counties and three cities in Northern Virginia.
-Gilbert has helped NOVA Parks grow its enterprise revenues by 70%, and its parklands by nearly 20%.
+For over 15 years, Gilbert has been the Executive Director of NOVA Parks (Northern Virginia Regional Park Authority) a destination park agency with operations in three counties and three cities in Northern Virginia.
+Gilbert has helped NOVA Parksdouble its enterprise revenues, and its parklands by over 20%.
 Prior to NOVA Parks, Gilbert ran a land conservation non-profit, and worked in the private sector doing marketing and corporate acquisitions.

-Gilbert was a founding Board member of both the Virginia Recycling Association, and Virginia United Land Trusts.
+Gilbert was a founding Board member of both the Virginia Trails Alliance, and Virginia United Land Trusts.
 He served as a Regent and Board Chairman of the NRPA Revenue Development and Management School at Oglebay.
-He is a board member and 2014/2015 Chairman of Visit Fairfax, Fairfax County’s destination marketing organization.
-He serves on the Virginia Outdoors Plan Technical Advisory Committee, and previously served on the Governor’s Natural Resource Partnership, and was a Regional Co-Chair of a State Park and Natural Areas Bond Campaign.
+He was a board member and 2014/2015 Chairman of Visit Fairfax, Fairfax County’s destination marketing organization.
+He serves on the Virginia Outdoors Plan Technical Advisory Committee, Fairfax County Sports Tourism Task Force and previously served on the Governor’s Natural Resource Partnership, and was a Regional Co-Chair of a State Park and Natural Areas Bond Campaign.

-Since 2009, Gilbert has taught PRLS 410, Administration of Park, Health and Tourism Organizations.
+Since 2009, Gilbert has taught PRLS 410, Administration of Park, Health and Tourism Organizations, and PRLS 613, Strategic Leadership in Recreation Administration.
 He has also assisted numerous students with internship and career advice.
-As Executive-in-Residence, Gilbert will also be the faculty advisor for the Rho Phi Lambda national honor fraternity for Parks, Recreation and Leisure Studies at George Mason University.
+As Executive-in-Residence, Gilbert also serves as the faculty advisor for the Rho Phi Lambda national honor fraternity for Parks, Recreation and Leisure Studies at George Mason University.

 Master of Arts – George Mason University, VA